 9.B.
 Enhance transit, pedestrian and bicycle access to and within downtown as part of a larger equitable system of access across the city.
-1. Implement policies that encourage efficient management of the curb space in the downtown area and along commercial corridors.
+Implement policies that encourage efficient management of the curb space in the downtown area and along commercial corridors.
 DDD; DPW Next five years Staff time; 9.XX 2.
 Improve the pedestrian environment throughout downtown.
 DDD; DPW Next five years Staff time; bonds 9.XX 3.
 Enhance bicycle connectivity to downtown through the provision of bike infrastructure.
-DDD; DPW; Project Delivery Unit Next five years D-CDBG; bonds; Staff time 9.XX 4.
-Consider incentivizing the development of downtown parking structures as multi- modal transit hubs that include facilities/amenities to encourage biking and walking.
+DDD; DPW; Project Delivery Unit Next five years D-CDBG; bonds; Staff time 9.XX Consider incentivizing the development of downtown parking structures as multimodal transit hubs that include facilities/amenities to encourage biking and walking.
 Arts Council of New Orleans, DDD, CPC Next five years Arts Council and DDD funds, Staff time 9.XX 5.
 Ensure that the City's Create an affordable housing policy locates housing in areas adjacent to transit which will provide access to downtown and other job centers.
 Office of Community Development, Office of Economic Development, GNOHA Next one to two years General funds, Grant funds 9.XX

-RECOMMENDED ACTIONS: GOAL RECOMMENDED STRATEGIES нош WHO WHEN RESOURCES FOR MORE INFORMATION, SEE PAGE: 9.
-A 24-hour downtown to support its role as an economic driver downtown to public parks, buildings and support its role as other facilities to attract 1.
+RECOMMENDED ACTIONS: RECOMMENDED ACTIONS: GOAL RECOMMENDED STRATEGIES ном wно WHEN RESOURCES FOR MORE INFORMATION, SEE PAGE: 9.
+A 24-hour downtown to supportits role as an economic driver 9.C.
+Make investments to public parks, buildings and other facilities to attract private investment.
 Continue improvement to public spaces and building such as Armstrong Park and Municipal Auditorium.
-Project Delivery Unit Next five years Recovery funds; bonds 9.XX 2.
-Renovate the central library on Loyola Avenue and transform it into a "signature" public building.
+Project Delivery Unit Next five years Recovery funds; bonds 9.XX Renovate the central library on Loyola Avenue and transform it into a "signature" public building.
 Project Delivery Unit; Orleans Parish Library Medium term CDBG; bonds 9.XX 3.
 Continue redevelopment of the Iberville Public Housing Development to create a new, mixed income community.
 Housing Authority of New Orleans with private developers Next five years Federal funding 9.XX

-10. Cultural 10.A.
-Connect Preservation businesses to partnerships that advance and strengthen the cultural economy. the cultural economy.
-1. Creation of a new Cultural Preservation chapter of the Master Plan that focuses on the people and traditions, the way the Historic Preservation chapter focuses on buildings and architecture Mayor's Office, Office of Cultural Economy, City Planning Commission Next five years General funds 9.XX -- --- -- ----------------------- --------------- ------
+D. Cultural 10.A.
+Connect Creation of a new Mayor's Office, Office of Next General funds 9.XX businesses to partnerships that advance and strengthen the cultural economy.
+Cultural Preservation chapter of the Master Plan that focuses on the people and traditions, the way the Historic Preservation chapter focuses on Cultural Economy, City Planning Commission five years